Dr Gregory Burke MA (Cantab.) MPhil. PhD

 Position: Access Consultant

-Janet has a passion for inclusivity and over 20 years’ experience in design and construction.
-She has a BA in Architectural studies and worked as an architect for over 10 years.
-She has worked on a host of complex projects including public realm audits in Regent Street, Oxford Street, South Bank and Angel Islington.
-Janet has also offered advice and guidance to a variety of local authorities, as well as signage reviews for NHS trusts and audits for major commercial landlords.
+Janet has a passion for inclusivity and over 30 years’ experience in design and construction.
+She qualified and worked as an architect, moving on to developing social housing before specialising in accessible and inclusive design.
+She has recently become a Consultant member of the National Register of Access Consultants.
+She has worked on a host of complex projects including public realm audits in Regent Street, Sloane Street, the King’s Road, and Angel Islington.
+Janet has also offered advice and guidance, including access audits and design reviews, to a variety of local authorities, education and transport providers, NHS trusts and major commercial landlords.

 Barbara Harrison